jodymgustafson/polymer-todo/README.md

 A simple todo list.

-This is to demonstrate a number of Polymer basics including elements, properties and binding.
+This is to demonstrate a number of Polymer lit-element basics including elements, properties and binding.
 It also shows how to use TypeScript to write Polymer modules.

+The old version using version 3 of Polymer is in the src-v3 folder.

 ## Install the Polymer-CLI